necolas/idiomatic-css/README.md

 .selector-3 { width: 30%; }
 ```

-Long, comma separated property values - such as collections of gradients or
+Long, comma-separated property values - such as collections of gradients or
 shadows - can be arranged across multiple lines in an effort to improve
 readability and produce more useful diffs.
 There are various formats that could
 be used; one example is shown below.